emipa606/ReclaimReuseRecycle/README.md

 # Part 'Complexity'

-This mod separates reclaimable parts into three 'complexity' tiers: primitive, advanced &amp; glittertech.
+This mod separates reclaimable parts into three 'complexity' tiers: primitive, advanced and glittertech.
-Those tiers *mostly* correspond to tech levels Animal-Medieval, Industrial-Spacer &amp; Ultra and above but also take some other stats like price into account.
+Those tiers *mostly* correspond to tech levels Animal-Medieval, Industrial-Spacer and Ultra and above but also take some other stats like price into account.
 The effect of this should be that *all* parts from *any* mod should be supported with this mod.

 # Changes to vanilla gameplay